If you or your Group have more information or photos to add to our archives, please scroll down the page and complete the form.

 1965 – 2008

-In 1965 the London Scout Council was set up replacing the former Scout Counties of London, London over the Border and Middlesex.
+The London Scout Council was set up replacing the former Scout Counties of London, London over the Border and Middlesex.
 In its place were seven new Scout Counties, including our County today of Greater London North.

 From the 1st of April what is our Borough today was then composed of three Districts: Barnet, Hendon & Edgware and Finchley, Friern Barnet & Golders Green.
 Some of the old competitions continued, as well as new ones being introduced.

-In 1976 the County Maypole competition started for Venture Scouts, a night navigation event via car.
-More recognisable today is the Chiltern 20 Challenge Hike, which started in 1981.
+The Chiltern 20 Challenge Hike is launched.
 This continues to be an annual event for Scouts, followed by the Southern 50 Challenge for Explorers and Leaders.

 Badges of our former three Districts (1965-2008)